awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-pre-built-container.md

-# Amazon SageMaker Model Monitor Pre\-built Container<a name="model-monitor-pre-built-container"></a>
+# Amazon SageMaker Model Monitor Prebuilt Container<a name="model-monitor-pre-built-container"></a>

 SageMaker provides a built\-in container sagemaker\-model\-monitor\-analyzer that provides you with a range of model monitoring capabilities, including constraint suggestion, statistics generation, constraint validation against a baseline, and emitting Amazon CloudWatch metrics\.
 This container is based on Spark and is built with [Deequ](https://github.com/awslabs/deequ)\.
-The prebuilt container for SageMaker Model Monitor can be accessed at:
+The prebuilt container for SageMaker Model Monitor can be accessed as follows:

 `<ACCOUNT_ID>.dkr.ecr.<REGION_NAME>.amazonaws.com/sagemaker-model-monitor-analyzer`